opendevtools/telefonnummer/README.md

 ## Telefonnummer

 _Telefonnummer_ is phone number in Swedish.
-This package formats all Swedish phone numbers, both mobile and landline.
+This package formats all Swedish phone numbers, both mobile and landline, to a standard format.

 ### Installation
 ```